immmersive/codesmash-ai/right-tool-right-job.md

 # Use the Right Tool for the Right Job

+Here we will use some basic concepts like "Use the Right Tool for the Right Job" which will be a guiding principle while solving problems.
+This statement tells us that each problem should be solved appropriately.
+What "appropriately" means depends on the problem itself.
+So, let us now start with a formal definition.

 ### Definition
 **Let:**
 - $P$ be a specific problem that needs to be solved.